wb-zhai/event-location-extraction/README.md

 ### Inference at scale — `vertexai/inference/`

+The production run: takes the model already trained on the data-generation dataset (above) and runs it over the **whole** article DB, on input that has already been through the relevance filter (§2) — the inverse of data generation's unfiltered pos/neg sample.
 Runs the fine-tuned model (`scripts/train/inference/vllm_infer.py`) as an N-shard GCP Cloud Batch array job, one GPU VM per shard, merged after completion.
 Full detail — GPU tier costs, shard-count sizing, spot recovery — in [`vertexai/inference/README.md`](vertexai/inference/README.md).